 It's duck-watching season at the Garden as dabblers and divers return

-As the lagoons thaw at the Garden in March and April, migratory ducks stop to feed and rest on their journeys to their northern breeding grounds.
+As the lakes thaw at the Garden in March and April, migratory ducks stop to feed and rest on their journeys to their northern breeding grounds.
 It's the perfect time for visitors to study the beautiful nuptial plumages of these water-loving species, as well as their interesting feeding and courtship behaviors.

 The next time you see a duck at the Garden, notice how it is feeding: Is it sticking its rear end up into air?
 Does it dive into the deep part of the water?
 When it leaves, does it spring up easily into the air or does it seem to run on the water, pattering its feet until finally it's airborne?
 The answers to these questions separate the ducks into two categories — dabblers and divers.